emilyagautreaux/Analysis-on-Sparse-Matrices-using-Linked-Lists/README.md

 # Operations on Sparse Matrices Using Linked Lists

-Programmed arithmetic operations, node insertion/deletion, and calculated run-time on sparse matrices represented as linked lists in C++ to analyze how operating on this data structure is more memory efficient and makes computations less expensive in comparison to vectors and arrays.
+Programmed addition.subtraction,multiplication, and inverse operations, node insertion/deletion, and calculated run-time on sparse matrices represented as linked lists in C++ to analyze how operating on this data structure is more memory efficient and makes computations less expensive in comparison to vectors and arrays.

 Integrated SFML in C++ to provide a sleek graphical user interface with features to enhance intuitiveness and provide information about the project.